medusar/chat_roulette/README.md

 - Add user system for those want to be a normal user instead of a temporary one.
 - Save chat history into db.
 - Others ...

+- version 1: with a robot
+- version 2: without a robot